What Is a Ductless AC Unit?

 These components are linked by a conduit that runs through a small hole in the wall.
 The conduit carries power lines, refrigerant tubing, and a condensate drain line.

-The Cooling Process for Ductless AC Units
+What Is the Cooling Process for Ductless AC Units?

 The operation of a ductless AC unit revolves around a refrigeration cycle similar to that used in traditional air conditioning systems but without the need for ducts.

-The cooling process of a ductless AC unit begins when the indoor unit pulls warm air from the room and passes it over a cold evaporator coil.
-Inside this coil, the refrigerant absorbs heat from the air, effectively cooling it down.
-This warm refrigerant is pumped to the outdoor unit, carrying the absorbed heat.
 Upon reaching the outdoor unit, the refrigerant flows through the condenser coil, releasing the absorbed heat into the outdoor air.
 The refrigerant cools down through this process and reverts to a liquid form.
 Finally, this cooled refrigerant is circulated back to the indoor unit, ready to absorb more heat from the room’s air, thus perpetuating the cooling cycle.

 This cycle repeats as needed to maintain the desired temperature within the home.

-Zoning and Flexibility
+Why Do Zoning and Flexibility Matter?

 One of the unique features of ductless AC systems is their ability to cool different zones or rooms independently.
-Each indoor Unit can be controlled separately, allowing for different temperatures in various parts of the home.
+Each indoor unit can be controlled separately, allowing for different temperatures in various parts of the home.
 It enhances comfort and increases energy efficiency, as only the needed areas are cooled, avoiding waste in unoccupied spaces.

 Ductless AC units are renowned for their efficiency.
 The absence of ducts minimizes energy losses associated with air leakage and thermal transfer in ductwork, which is common in traditional forced-air systems.